Kalapathi Ratholsavam - Kalpathi Chariot Festival of Palakkad

 • All of these chariots are drawn by devotees and meet at a point, that is, the Brahmin settlements.

-• For the first 6-8 days, the main temple echoes with the chanting of hymns and are livened by particular Vedic rituals.
+• For the first 6-8 days, the main temple echoes with the chanting of hymns and is livened by particular Vedic rituals.
 And the last few days mark the extravagant chariots rolling.

-• This festival banishes any kind of discrimination as devotees, no matter which caste they belong to, come and draw their deities’ chariots.
+• This festival banishes any discrimination as devotees, regardless of their caste, come and draw their deities’ chariots.

-So, here was all that you needed to know about this unique and sacred Chariot Festival.
+So, here is all that you need to know about this unique and sacred Chariot Festival.

 This post was published by Ishika Wahane